Non-Dilutive Government Funding with Potential to Commercialize

 There are usually three BAAs per fiscal year, with an occasional topic being released out of cycle.
 Each BAA has multiple SBIR and STTR topics from all agencies per cycle, so it’s important to continue to refer to the navysbir.com website for the latest information on deadlines.

 The Navy’s 21.3/C cycle pre-released April 25th, 2021, and had a total of 3 standard SBIR topics, 2 of which belong to NAVWAR.
-To take a look at the Navy topics and start asking questions, please visit here.
+To take a look at the Navy topics, please visit here.